 I never thought of myself of being the kind of person to go on a safari.
 I always imagined a safari as a bunch of elderly people, dressed in camouflage, all cramped into a jeep, racing after lions.
 I was so wrong!

-During my latest trip to South Africa, my partner and I did a self-drive safari in three different national parks: Addo Elephant Park, the Isimangaliso Wetland Park and the Hluhluwe-Imfolozi nature reserve.
+During my first trip to South Africa I travelled from Cape Town to Johannesburg and did a self-drive safari in three different national parks: Addo Elephant Park, the Isimangaliso Wetland Park and the Hluhluwe-Imfolozi nature reserve.
 It was a fantastic experience and very different from what I’d imagined!

 Are you planning a similar adventure?
 Then have a look at these first time safari tips to make this truly wonderful experience an even better one!